LVCarnevalli/adventureland/GUI/tampermonkey/README.md

 1. Install extension <a href="https://tampermonkey.net/" target="_blank">Tampermonkey</a>.
 2. Download files for <a href="https://github.com/LVCarnevalli/adventureland/archive/master.zip">GitHub</a>.
 3. Compress folder "GUI/tampermonkey" to ".zip".
-4. Import ".zip" in Tampermonkey Extension.
+4. Import ".zip" in Tampermonkey Extension: <br/>
 Open Tampermonkey, go to "Utilities" on the right at the top and choose "Import file".

 ## License